Security Tip: Don't Forget Your Registration Form!

 Upon seeing this, my first reaction was…

-This is why ambiguous messaging on password reset forms is usually pointless.
+This is why ambiguous messaging on password reset forms is often pointless.

 Folks spend so much time worrying about the password reset form leaking account existence and ensuring it has rate limiting, but what about the humble registration form?

-Not only does it tell you if an email address is already in the database1, but it often lacks rate limiting2, and it doesn’t send out any emails3, so you can often use this to check if email addresses are in the database faster and quieter than a password reset form.
+Not only do they usually tell you if an email address is already in the database, but they also often lack sufficient rate limiting, and don’t send out any emails, so you can usually use a registration form to check if email addresses are in the database much faster and quieter than with a password reset form.

 So this week, I want you to remember your humble registration form!